SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The large male gorilla at the San Francisco Zoo

-The Primate Discovery Center, renowned since the 1980s for housing over a dozen species of some of the most endangered primates in the world, is undergoing a transformation into the country's largest outdoor habitat for lemurs.
+The Primate Discovery Center, renowned since the 1980s for housing over a dozen species of some of the most endangered primates in the world, is undergoing a significant transformation into the Madagascar Center, which will feature the incredibly diverse flora and fauna of the island.

-The Lemur Forest will encompass the new Madagascar exhibit and seven different lemur species that you can watch from various vantage points leaping from tree to tree.
+Next door, you will also find the country's largest outdoor habitat for lemurs.
+The Lemur Forest is home to different lemur species that you can watch from various vantage points leaping from tree to tree.

 You can still find other primate species in this area of the zoo, too, including colorful-faced mandrills, sifakas, orangutans, and chimpanzees.